Table of Contents

 Recent Posts

-How to Collect Sales Tax in New York
+Collecting Sales Tax in New York | Full Compliance Guide

 Are you looking to collect sales tax in New York and ensure you’re doing it correctly?
 Understanding and complying with New York’s sales tax regulations is crucial.
 New York has a base state sales tax rate, but local jurisdictions can add extra taxes, resulting in varying total rates.